Tracer Build Guide “The cavalry's here!”

 - Use Tracer's extremely high attack speed from Reload to quickly clear units that do not have Health, but take a certain number of Basic Attacks.
 Examples include Doubloon Chests or Cocoon.

 Tracer works best on a team that can reliably waveclear, so that she can focus on killing Heroes.
-She fits into team compositions as a finisher, much like Nova or Zeratul.
+She can be the hyper-carry of a team, but can also fit into team compositions as a finisher, much like Nova or Zeratul.
 Although she lacks self-sustain, she has Blink and Recall to help her get to safety when needed.
 Tracer can run down most enemy Heroes who try to flee from team fights.
 She is very good against fragile Heroes who lack mobility.

 Tracer's ability to reposition constantly can make her hard to deal with for some Heroes, especially those who lack a way to target her directly.
 While she can be a terror to Heroes who lack answers, she can be stopped in a variety of ways.
 Because she can self-cleanse soft crowd-control with Recall, silences, stuns, and displacements are the most effective tools against her.
 Abilities like Polymorph, and Hammer of Justice cannot be dodged, making her extremely vulnerable to follow-up when these affect her.
 Knockback from Abilities like Face Melt and Concussive Blast can disrupt her combo, since she will often use up Blink charges to get in range for Melee.
 Being aware of (and playing around) Abilities that can hinder your mobility is key to getting the most out of Tracer.